-However, it is important to understand that menopause does not just affect those who go through it.
+It is important to understand that menopause does not just affect those who go through it.
 The effects are felt at work, in relationships, in families and in society as a whole.
-So, when seeking to raise awareness of the issue, it is important to include and take account of the perspectives of younger women and of men too.
+So, when seeking to raise awareness of the issue, it is important to include and take account of the perspectives of younger women and men too.